10 Attractions of Beautiful Tuscany

 The Markets of Tuscany

-From Pisa to Florence to Sienna, Tuscany boasts a number of open-air markets, which will leave shop-o-holics and gourmands salivating in delight.
+From Pisa to Florence to Siena, Tuscany boasts a number of open-air markets, which will leave shop-o-holics and gourmands salivating in delight.
 (I mean, people, check out that loaf of bread in the picture!)
 Markets feature everything from leather goods, to antiques, to – our favorite – food, food, food.
 Did I mention food?
 The markets are a great place to sample the wines and cheeses we mentioned above and are one of THE things to do in Tuscany.

 If you follow our blog, you know we can’t skip a good walled city.
 Naturally, that meant we had to see the tiny village of Monteriggioni.
 Featuring a classic circular wall with 14 fortified guard towers, Monteriggioni sits like an island surround by waves of green.
 No tourist sprawl here.
 If you are looking for something a bit off the track, don’t miss it.